Beijing to make good on investment pledge at EU-China summit

 The investment will also mark a deepening of Sino-EU economic ties, after European governments signed up to the Chinese-led Asian Infrastructure Investment Bank (AIIB), despite Washington's displeasure, part of China's so-called chequebook diplomacy to win greater influence.

-EU officials hope the sum will quickly grow towards the 10 billion-euro mark, a prospect that relies on European support for China's westward infrastructure drive - the "One Belt, One Road" initiative that involves building major energy and communications links across Central, West and South Asia to as far as Greece.
+EU officials hope the sum will quickly grow toward the 10 billion-euro mark, a prospect that relies on European support for China's westward infrastructure drive -- the "One Belt, One Road" initiative that involves building major energy and communications links across Central, West and South Asia to as far as Greece.

 Two other EU officials said they expect the investment pledge to go ahead because Europe's fund is backed by the EU budget and the European Investment Bank (EIB).
 The fund has promised to pick up the bill of any projects that go bust in the early stages, acting as a so-called first-loss guarantor.